New and improved incentives promise to reinvigorate the local property sector.

 Here are the 2021 Budget’s main highlights for Malta’s real estate sector:

-While the property value eligible for a reduced tax rate was previously applicable to just the first €175,000 through the scheme, the Budget has upped this amount to €200,000 for first-time buyers.
-In fact, this is the second time in as many years that the Budget has improved on this incentive, with the original limit having been set at €150,000.
+Previously, the property worth qualifying for a lower tax rate was limited to the first €175,000 via the plan; however, the Budget has increased this limit to €200,000 for first-time buyers.
+In reality, the Budget has improved on this incentive for the second time in as many years, with the initial ceiling set at €150,000.

-Through the scheme, any property purchases in Malta and Gozo that have a promise-of-sale agreement registered by 31 March 2021 and the contract signed by 31 December 2021 will enjoy considerable savings in terms of income tax and stamp duty.
-For the first €400,000, the income tax rate is set via the scheme at 5 per cent, while the stamp duty rate is set at 1.5 per cent.
+Any property purchased in Malta and Gozo that have a promise-of-sale agreement registered by 31 March 2021 and a contract executed by 31 December 2021 would benefit from significant tax and stamp duty savings under the plan.
+The income tax rate is set at 5% for the first €400,000 earned via the plan, while the stamp duty rate is set at 1.5 percent.

-Any property donated by parents to their children – who will then use it as their residence – will be duty-free on the first €250,000.
-This is an improvement on the previous capped amount of €200,000.
-Any value over and above the €250,000 limit will then be subject to duty at a rate of 3.5 per cent.
+On the first €250,000, any property gifted by parents to their children – who would thereafter use it as their primary abode – will be duty-free.
+This is a significant increase above the previous ceiling of €200,000.
+Any amount above €250,000 will be subject to duty at a rate of 3.5 percent.

 Meanwhile, the 1.5 percent property transfer tax break that has been in place for the previous three years will be extended for another year.